 - Traditionally, Christmas in Ireland starts on 8 December.

-- Decoration of evergreen Christmas tree is a relatively new phenomenon in Ireland, where people used Ivy and Holly grass for decoration in the past.
+- The decoration of evergreen Christmas trees is a relatively new phenomenon in Ireland, where people used Ivy and Holly grass for decoration in the past.

 - Irish greeting for Christmas is “Nollaig Shona Duit” or “Nollaig Shona Daoibh”, which means in English “Happy Christmas to you”.